TheLocagus/-FE-CaloriesCalc-2022-/README.md

 ### :(

 `Protected Route redirecting to the wrong path`\
 `Sometimes login doesn't work for the first try.
-If it happens, try again and should be all right.`
+If it happens, try again and should be all right`

 ## What we have in version 1.0.2